SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 Japanese paper to mend tears.

-Badly damaged documents are transferred to the Archives’ conservation lab, as are those that also contain significant historical information and are valuable as artifacts.
+Badly damaged documents were transferred to the Archives' conservation lab, as are those that also contain significant historical information and are valuable as artifacts.
 The typical course of treatment includes testing and analysis, dry surface-cleaning, washing, removal of old mends (such as tape), and mending.
 Depending on the document's fragility and anticipated research use, the conservators may encapsulate it between Melinex or Mylar polyester sheets.

 Improving Access

-Until recently, the only access to the cases was through the original direct and inverted indexes.
+Initially, the only access to the cases was through the original direct and inverted indexes.
 While usable, these volumes are often in poor physical condition and provide only the most basic information: plaintiff and defendant names(s), year, term of court, and case file number.

 After archivists arrange and process the collection, assistants input the information into an Access database.